-HSE and the racking inspection industry are two major players in the world of warehouse safety, and their strong relationship is based on a common goal: safer warehouses across the UK.
-HSE and racking inspection experts have often worked together to achieve this goal, and here are just some examples of when they have…
+HSE and the racking inspections industry are two major players in the world of warehouse safety, and their strong relationship is based on a common goal: safer warehouses across the UK.
+The HSE and racking inspection experts have often worked together to achieve this goal, and here are just some examples of when they have…

 HSE recommends pallet racking inspections from SEMA approved racking inspectors

 HSE recommends that relevant businesses have an “expert” pallet racking inspection at least once every 12 months.
 They state that the person tasked with carrying out the inspection should be “technically competent” and cite SEMA approved inspectors as an example of this kind of competence.

 They go on to state that businesses should conduct internal pallet racking inspections using a traffic light system: red is an immediate emergency, amber is a situation that requires attention as soon as possible, and green means that the system only requires regular attention.
 This traffic light racking inspection system is designed so that all staff members have the same idea about what constitutes safe racking and what does not.

 Of course, the best way to ensure that your staff are up for the job of using this system to perform racking inspections is to book a place on one our rack inspection training courses and/or use our racking inspection checklist.
 The rack inspection training course is delivered by a SEMA approved racking inspector and the checklist has been designed by a SEMA approved rack inspector.

 Both are specifically designed to be an introduction to racking inspections for people who want to abide by HSE regulation with regular staff-led racking inspections alongside side regular visits from an expert, a SEMA approved racking inspector.